-The format for the GWF Model budget file is the same no matter what discretization package is used; however, the variables may have different meanings depending on the grid type and the TEXT identifier.
+The format for the GWF and GWT Model budget files is the same no matter what discretization package is used; however, the variables may have different meanings depending on the grid type and the TEXT identifier.
 If the TEXT identifier in Record 1 is FLOW-JA-FACE and IMETH is 1, then the DATA array contains intercell flows and is of size NJA.
-If the TEXT identifier in Record 1 is something other than FLOW-JA-FACE (STO-SS or STO-SY, for example), then the dimension variables in Record 1 (NDIM1, NDIM2, and NDIM3) provide information about the size of the grid (table 32).
+If the TEXT identifier in Record 1 is something other than FLOW-JA-FACE (STO-SS or STO-SY, for example), then the dimension variables in Record 1 (NDIM1, NDIM2, and NDIM3) provide information about the size of the grid (table 35).